SGrondin/unblock.us.org/README.md

 It works by forwarding all DNS lookups to Google (8.8.8.8, 8.8.4.4).
 That unblocks all sites that were blocked at the DNS level.

 Sites blocked at the IP level are DNS-hijacked and then tunneled through the server, in MITM fashion.
-SSL data obviously can't be decrypted nor tampered because only the legitimate site owners have the private key to do so.
+SSL data obviously can't be decrypted nor tampered with because only the legitimate site owners have the private key to do so.
 However, it can be passed through to evade an IP ban.
 Both encrypted and unencrypted data is only proxied, it's never analyzed nor logged.

 HTTP traffic is routed using the HTTP Host header.
 HTTPS traffic is routed using the SSL SNI extension.